Joining the Crew

 2. Contact the Game Moderator

-When you feel ready, send a PM (personal message) via the forum to the Game Moderator, Auctor Lucan.
+When you feel ready, send a PM (personal message) with your character inheritance request via the forum to the Game Moderator, Auctor Lucan.
 Send the GM your questions first and we take it from there; perhaps you just want to verify if you have the right profile to write with us.
-Then, you should start discussing which of our available characters you want to inherit.

-We also have available characters that have been put into stasis on the Theurgy.
-If you are a returning member, you may find your character there.
+We have Available Characters that are either on active duty, or they have been put into stasis on the Theurgy.
+If you are a returning member, for example, you may find your character in stasis.
 You have to contact the GM if you want to use your character again, and should any writer or new applicant wish to inherit them, the GM may allow it depending on what rank and position the character held before being put into stasis.
 In order for these to be made available, the Chief Medical Officer on the Theurgy must have found a way to treat the lethal injury that the character sustained at some point in the story, but this can easily be arranged for In-Character since the Theurgy came across additional medical supplies quite recently.